Movies, Misfortune And The Making Of Roget’s Thesaurus

 Strictly speaking, Peter Mark Roget (1779-1869) doesn’t qualify as a late bloomer.

-He was a precocious scholar who began his career while in his teens and went on to pursue a multiple positions in medicine and science.
+He was a precocious scholar who began his career while in his teens and went on to pursue several positions in medicine and science.

 At age 55, Roget wrote a paper entitled “Explanation of an optical deception in the appearance of the spokes of a wheel when seen through vertical apertures.”
-In it, he described an odd phenomena — that if a person observes a moving wheel through a series of vertical slits (such as a picket fence), the spokes of the wheel seem to curve.
-Roget devised a shutter-and-aperture device to study this observation – a movie camera prototype.
+In it, he described an odd phenomena—that if a person observes a moving wheel through a series of vertical slits (such as a picket fence), the spokes of the wheel seem to curve.
+Roget devised a shutter-and-aperture device to study this observation.
+Many consider it a movie camera prototype.

 Roget’s Thesaurus is so comprehensive and useful, that during the 1960s, ’70s and even the ’80s, two reference volumes could be found on every student bookshelf in America: Webster’s Dictionary and Roget’s Thesaurus.